BEComTweaks/docs/docs/scripts/py-files.md

 # Python Files

-There are a couple scripts and functions that is available in the `.\pys` directory.
+There are a couple scripts and functions that are available in the `.\pys` directory.

 Read their comments to understand more.
 All links lead to the [resource-packs](https://github.com/BEComTweaks/resource-packs) version of the scripts